zero5zero6zero7/anti-procrastination-hosts-file/README.md

 ---

 ## What does this host file block?
-Primarily, porn sites or sites that are borderline softcore porn sites these days (Instagram).
+From porn sites to news sites doing nothing but spreading doom and gloom 24/7.
+Personally, when I started cutting Twitter and news sites from my life, I realized I had a lot of time to do other things, like read books or learn something new.
+If you are so desperate to increase your blood pressure and feel depressed about the world, feel free to unblock news sources.

-Do note, even Twitter is pretty much a porn paradise, but ONLY when you follow people who do porn or someone you follow is following such pornographic accounts.
+As for porn, even Twitter is pretty much a porn paradise, but ONLY when you follow people who do porn or someone you follow is following such pornographic accounts.
 Unfollow those people and block porn "stars" if you don't want to see porn on Twitter.
 I generally avoid Twitter but never follow porn related content on my account, so this is why Twitter isn't blocked.
 Instagram on the other hand is 99% porn and 1% content nobody cares about.
 So it gets blocked.

+Do note, I'm an atheist.
+Blocking porn has nothing to do with "religious reasons".
+If you want to waste your life jacking it to a bunch of pixels you'll never meet or hold in real life, feel free to unlblock your favorite porn sites.

 ---